 Overview

 New laws in four US states will soon impose substantial obligations for companies that host app stores or develop mobile apps by requiring them to verify user ages and implement safeguards for minors.
-Texas’s App Store Accountability Act takes effect January 1, 2026 (pending legal challenges), with California, Louisiana, and Utah laws following in 2026 and 2027.
+Texas’s App Store Accountability Act was scheduled to take effect January 1, 2026, but remains blocked due to ongoing legal challenges.
+Similar laws in California, Louisiana and Utah are set to take effect in 2026 and 2027

 What does this mean for your business?
-Join McDermott Will & Schulte’s Data, Privacy, and Cybersecurity Group for an overview of these emerging app store accountability acts, the practical implications, and actionable strategies for meeting these new regulatory demands.
+McDermott Will & Schulte’s Data, Privacy, and Cybersecurity Group provided an overview of these emerging app store accountability acts, the practical implications, and actionable strategies for meeting these new regulatory demands.

 - Prohibited conduct and enforcement updates under each state’s law